 They can do everything the CDAs do, as well as:

 - support the organising and running of community events, including information about community facilities and spaces; and

 - help develop skills for communities looking to run their own recreation activities.

-To connect with a CDA or CRA, contact the Community Governance Manager from your local Community Board.
+To connect with a CDA or CRA, contact the Community Governance Manager from your local Community Board(external link).